ALL POSTS

 The difference: the good version tells the user what they get, not what you sell.

 What happens without one: Google auto-generates a snippet from your page content.
 It usually starts with navigation text or a random sentence from your hero section — rarely your best pitch.
+This is why pages without meta descriptions routinely have CTRs 2–3x lower than pages with well-crafted ones.

 Check every page.
 Fix the ones that are missing or auto-generated.
 It takes 3 minutes per page and can meaningfully lift traffic within weeks.

-Run free audit →
+Run your technical audit →